The Beilstein Journal of Organic Chemistry

 - Peer Review

 All articles published in the journal are fully refereed by experts in the corresponding subfield of organic chemistry.
 Detailed information about the review process is given in the Instructions for Referees.
 The assigned editor makes a final acceptance decision based on the referees' recommendations.
 The identity of referees is not disclosed to authors or other referees throughout the process.
 The anonymized referee reports are sent to authors, but are not publically viewable.

 - Authors Retain Copyright

 Authors retain copyright of their articles.
 The articles of the Beilstein Journal of Organic Chemistry are published under a Creative Commons Attribution (CC BY) License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.

 - Archived in PubMed Central and Other Repositories

-Articles of the Beilstein Journal of Organic Chemistry are deposited in PubMed Central (the U.S. National Institutes of Health (NIH) free digital archive of biomedical and life sciences journal literature), UK PubMed Central (the British equivalent of PubMed Central), the Directory of Open Access Journals (DOAJ) and the Deutsche Nationalbibliothek (the national German archive of publications).
-Furthermore, authors are free to deposit the version required by their university in their university archives (usually the version that has been accepted after peer-review, but prior to publication).
+Articles of the Beilstein Journal of Organic Chemistry are deposited in PubMed Central (the U.S. National Institutes of Health (NIH) free digital archive of biomedical and life sciences journal literature), UK PubMed Central (the British equivalent of PubMed Central), the Directory of Open Access Journals (DOAJ), Portico, and the Deutsche Nationalbibliothek (the national German archive of publications).
+Furthermore, authors are free to deposit the version required by their university in their university archives.

 - Indexed in Databases

-Articles of the Beilstein Journal of Organic Chemistry are indexed in SciFinder from the Chemical Abstracts Service, ISI Web of Science from Thomson Reuters, Scopus from Elsevier, and Google Scholar.
+Articles of the Beilstein Journal of Organic Chemistry are regularly indexed in Google, Google Scholar, SciFinder (Chemical Abstracts Service), ISI Web of Science (Clarivate Analytics), Scopus (Elsevier) and others.
 All articles published in the journal are given a digital object identifier (DOI).

 - No Page Limit